 For more information on Tom Givens and his classes please go to rangemaster.com

-As USPSA Director of Media and Events, Jake Martens has been involved in competitive shooting for over 17 years starting with local IDPA matches.
+About the author As USPSA Director of Media and Events, Jake Martens has been involved in competitive shooting for over 17 years starting with local IDPA matches.
 He has participated in USPSA matches since 2004 and served as Section Coordinator and Match Director for numerous matches.
 He holds Master Class in USPSA and has competed all over the country in state, region and national matches including MultiGun and World Speed Shooting Championships.
 Jake resides in Indianapolis, IN, with his wife and children and works full time for USPSA handling all aspects of media, editor of FrontSight magazine, affiliated Club Coordinator and Nationals Sponsor Coordinator.